Youth Programs

 Participants who meet the eligibility requirements need to submit all required documents in the application packet, which includes a completed application, a current official school transcript, a clear photocopy of a valid school ID, a letter of recommendation from a school official, and to prepare a 500-word-essay (not to exceed 2 pages) on the below topic.
 Documents that are not included will not be considered.

-The completed application packet and required documents must be submitted by close of business on Friday, November 24, 2023.
+The completed application packet and required documents must be submitted by close of business on Thursday, November 21, 2024.

-2023 Patricia Loyd Handy Scholarship Application (Closed)
+2024 Patricia Loyd Handy Scholarship Application

 Oratorical Competition

 The New Kemet Harambe hosts an annual Oratorical Competition for youth in the 9th -12th grade.
 The National Blacks In Government organization identifies a different topic each year.
 The New Kemet Harambe Chapter’s competition is open to youth registered in any Chicagoland public school.
 The Chapter’s competition is typically held in March or April.
 The winner of the chapter competition goes on to compete at the regional level with the chance to compete at the National level.
 Cash prizes are awarded.
-For more information, please contact Ward.AnthonyL@epa.gov.
+For more information, please check back later.

 There is no current information available about when this competition will next be held.
 Information is forthcoming.